RENAITREIO/STUDY/Programming/CS61B/notes.md

 topological sort
 DAG shortest paths(can find path with negative edges)
 DAG longest paths: flip all the weights and use shortest path algorithm

-### Tries
-a digit-by-digit set representation
-the hash-table based trie
-the BST-based trie

 ## Sorting
 - selection sort